Amrita: Potion Of Immortality Consumed By Gods To Make Them Strong And Immortal

 Vishnu shapeshifted and became the charming maiden, Mohini, who successfully distracted the asuras.
 She changed the elixir for alcohol and returned the precious liquid to the gods.

 Thus, the Amrita was secured only for the gods.
-However, one of the cunning demons, Rahu, disguised as a god, finally managed to get a taste of the Amrita.
+However, one of the cunning demons, Rahu, disguised as a god, finally got a taste of the Amrita.
 The sun and the moon warned Vishnu, and the god immediately removed Rahu's head, but it happened too late.
 Rahu had already consumed some of the nectar to make him immortal.

 Ever since, his head, known from myths as Rahu, and his corpse Ketu, became the most potent enemy of the Sun and Moon.
 Sun and Moon eclipses occur because Rahu and Ketu swallow up Sun and Moon when they come close.